wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 49 So it happened, after they had trusted to the faith of the servants of the king ; Gordon, a captain of the ships in the river Potomac, came up against them before the town ;

-50 And took their merchant ships; and compelled the people to open their store-houses, and put into the vessels their flour, even sixteen thousand barrels, and their wine, and their cotton, and a thousand hogsheads of the sweet-scented plant.
+50 And took their merchant ships ; and compelled the people to open their store-houses, and put into the vessels their flour, even sixteen thousand barrels, and their wine, and their cotton, and a thousand hogsheads of the sweet-scented plant.

 51 So the robbers of the king took them away, sacked the town, and laughed at the people thereof, for trusting to the faith of British honor.